 Classic American Express cards are charge cards, not credit cards, meaning the balance you charge on the card is due, in full, each month.
 AMEX makes its money on these cards by charging an annual fee and from the merchant fees it collects for each transaction.

-Therefore, rather than designating a specific credit limit, American Express allows you to charge whatever it thinks you can afford to pay off each month, hence the cards have no pre-set spending limit.
+Therefore, rather than designating a specific credit limit, American Express allows you to charge whatever it thinks you can afford to pay off each month.
 To clarify, many new American Express Cards like the Blue Cash and Everyday cards are credit cards with designated credit limits, not charge cards.

 American Express determines spending limits based upon your reported annual income and your payment history with their cards.

 I haven’t had an American Express card for long, and this is the first time I have used it for business expenses, so it’s no surprise the amount of charges seemed high.

-To avoid such a situation, expect to have a low credit limit when you start using a no pre-set spending limit card.
+To avoid this situation, expect to have a low credit limit when you start using a no pre-set spending limit card.
 Charge a bit to it the first month, pay on time, then charge a bit more each consecutive month.

-If you want to make a large purchase with such a card, for example to earn rewards points, you can call the card to ask them if it will be approved before charging.
-Additionally, you can increase the charging power of your card at anytime by making payments more frequently than monthly.
+If you want to make a large purchase with such a card, for example to earn rewards points, you can call them ahead of time to ask if it will be approved.
+Additionally, you can increase the charging power of your card at any time by making payments more frequently than once per month.

 Many people see “no pre-set spending limit” on American Express cards and other cards and think they can buy a car with that card, for example.
-Unless you have a six-figure salary and a history of charging tens of thousands of dollars a month and paying that balance each month, it’s unlikely your new car will be approved unless you provide documentation to American Express of having those funds available in some other account.
+Unless you have a six-figure salary and a history of charging tens of thousands of dollars a month and paying that balance each month, it’s unlikely your new car purchase will be approved unless you provide documentation to American Express of having those funds available in some other account.